refeco/Blockchain-Ethereum-ABI/README.md

 Application Binary Interface (ABI) utility for encoding and decoding solidity smart contract arguments

-This is an Transpilation from the python code (with some small changes) at [ethereum.org](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) to Perl.

 # Table of contents

 - [Supported types](#supports)